ocrmypdf/OCRmyPDF/docs/api.rst

 handler (except on Windows), to raise an exception if access to a memory mapped file fails.
 OCRmyPDF may use memory mapping.

+``ocrmypdf.ocr()`` will take a threading lock to prevent multiple runs of itself in the same Python interpreter process.
+This is not thread-safe, because of how OCRmyPDF's plugins and Python's library import system work.
+If you need to parallelize OCRmyPDF, use processes.

 .. warning::

     On Windows and macOS, the script that calls ``ocrmypdf.ocr()`` must be